Patricia M. “Patty” McKenna

-LA PORTE CITY – Patricia M. “Patty” McKenna, 99, years old of Friendship Village, Waterloo, and formerly of La Porte City, died Wednesday, April 7, 2021, at Friendship Village—Park Lane Health Center.
+LA PORTE CITY – Patricia M. “Patty” McKenna, 99, years old of Friendship Village, Waterloo, IA, and formerly of La Porte City, IA, died early Wednesday morning, April 7, 2021, at Friendship Village—Park Lane Health Center in Waterloo.

-Funeral services will be 10:30 a.m.—Saturday, April 10, 2021, at St. Mary of Mt.
-Carmel Catholic Church, Eagle Center with burial in the church cemetery.
+Funeral services will be 10:30 a.m. – Saturday, April 10, 2021, at St. Mary of Mt.
+Carmel Catholic Church, Eagle Center, IA, with burial in the church cemetery.

+Visitation will be from 4:00 p.m. – 8:00 p.m., Friday, April 9th at St. Mary of Mt.
+Carmel Catholic Church, Eagle Center and for an hour before services Saturday at the church.
+Memorials will be directed to Camp Courageous of Iowa in Monticello, IA, and to Don Bosco High School in Gilbertville, IA.
+Online condolences may be posted at www.White-MtHope.com.

 Add an entry as